subsquid/docs/docs/deploy-squid/migration.md

 ## 4. (Optional) Add `scale:` options

-Aquarium Premium users may request additional storage for the Postgres database and multiple gateway replicas for the `api` by adding the `scale` section to the manifest:
+Subsquid Cloud Premium users may request additional storage for the Postgres database and multiple gateway replicas for the `api` by adding the `scale` section to the manifest:

 ```yml
 scale: